iamnone6512/iamnone6512.github.io/week07jul21/7_Liquidity_pools_Terraswap.md

 ## 7. [Hard] Liquidity Pools on TerraSwap

-The dashboard shows the volume of swaps in TerraSwap for the period od April to June.
+The dashboard shows the volume of swaps in TerraSwap for the period from April to June.
 You can clearly see the **period from mid May marks a clear upward trend in the both the number of swaps and also the addresses** interacting with TerraSwap.
+Also **LUNA-UST pair accounts for more than 75% of the swap volume.**

 ###### Please Note: This is an interactive dashboard

 <iframe width="1024" height="612" src="https://app.powerbi.com/view?r=eyJrIjoiZjIwYjM5MGItZDk5Zi00ODNkLTg5MDAtYzI4Mzk3NzZhZDNiIiwidCI6ImIyNzI1YWM4LTMyY2MtNDhjZS1iYTdmLTc4MmFlYjQxNTUwYSJ9&pageName=ReportSection" frameborder="0" allowFullScreen="true"></iframe>

 #### Developer Notes
+The

 ##### SQL